MohsenKoohi/BurgeATS/CMF/Web/functions.md

 2. verifier: can verify customer2customer messages for his departments
 3. user with access to customers module will have access to customer/department to customer/department messages.

-**message_reply_id** of a parent message will be set to NULL when the sender adds another message, indicating the message hasn't been responded.

-Note that we don't have a table for tickets and another table for messages in a ticket, instead, we use message_parent_id field to connect messages, and the first message is called **parent message**.

-**message_verifier_id** field is used to specify:

-1. user who has verified a customer 2 customer message
-2. user who has sent a message on behalf of a department for department 2 customer messages
-3. message_id of a message that this message is a forward (used just for u2u messages) (Just for indicating a difference, so we can show it in the list of messages)